briansunter/graph/site/src/content/logseq/issue-10.md

 I updated the [Logseq GPT-3 OpenAI plugin](https://github.com/briansunter/logseq-plugin-gpt3-openai) to include a popup window to perform AI tasks powered by OpenAI's GPT-3 in Logseq.
 I hope this new popup user interface makes the plugin easier and more convenient.

 I'm excited by the positive response this plugin has gotten.
-It blows my mind that it has over 16,000 downloads  🤯
+It blows my mind that it has over 16,000 downloads now 🤯

 ![ ](/assets/Screenshot_2023-02-01_at_12.31.39_PM_1675290864727_0.png)